mehzabin-haque/ArtBlock-Platform/README.md

 ```

 ### Dutch Auction
+A Dutch auction initially offers an item at a price in excess of the amount the seller expects to receive.
+The price lowers in steps until a bidder accepts the current price.
+That bidder wins the auction and pays that price for the item.
 ```solidity
     function createDutchAuction(Artwork memory _artwork, uint _start, uint _decrement, uint _interval, uint _minprice) external {
         Auction storage auction = auctions.push();